Nicolas Bourbaki: Works

 Bourbaki's work includes a series of textbooks, a series of printed lecture notes, journal articles, and an internal newsletter.
 The textbook series Éléments de mathématique (Elements of mathematics) is the group's central work.
 The Séminaire Bourbaki is a lecture series held regularly under the group's auspices, and the talks given are also published as lecture notes.
 Journal articles have been published with authorship attributed to Bourbaki, and the group publishes an internal newsletter La Tribu (The Tribe) which is distributed to current and former members.

 Éléments de mathématique

 Like those before him, Bourbaki insisted on setting mathematics in a “formalized language” with crystal-clear deductions based on strict formal rules.
-When Bertrand Russell and Alfred North Whitehead applied this approach at the turn of the twentieth century, they famously filled over 700 pages with formal symbols before establishing the proposition usually abbreviated as 1+1=2.
+When Bertrand Russell and Alfred North Whitehead applied this approach at the turn of the 20th century, they famously filled over 700 pages with formal symbols before establishing the proposition usually abbreviated as 1+1=2.
 Bourbaki's formalism would dwarf even this, requiring some 4.5 trillion symbols just to define the number 1.